KnIfER/KnIfER.github.io/content/InfiniteBookmarks/Introduction.md

 ## Bookmark Mini Tab

 The mini bookmark page comprises an address bar and a list.
-The address bar (mini ominibox) is horizontally divided from left to right, featuring the address bar itself, a search box within the folder, a go-to-top button, a go-to-bottom button, a star button, and a reverse order button.
+The address bar (i.e. mini ominibox) is horizontally divided from left to right, featuring the address bar itself, a search box within the folder, a go-to-top button, a go-to-bottom button, a star button, and a reverse order button.

-To utilize the address bar, you can input the bookmark ID (number) and then press the enter key, or you can enter the complete bookmark URL, such as chrome://bookmarks/?id=1.
+To utilize the address bar, you can input the bookmark ID (number) and then press the <kdb>Enter</kdb> key, or you can enter the complete bookmark URL, such as chrome://bookmarks/?id=1.
 The bookmark ID can be obtained by accessing the native bookmark manager.

 Alternatively, you can perform a search by entering characters directly into the address bar and pressing enter.
 The search function within the folder has not been implemented yet.